BOARD OF DIRECTORS

 2018

-2022 was the beginning of a new hybrid style of learning.
+2021 was the beginning of a new hybrid style of learning.
 We have adapted to teaching online and in-person.
 Our programs have expanded to include the Reading Resource Program, aka #bookit.
 This program provides a volunteer reader for every class in the partnered elementary school.
 This lucky volunteer gets to spends at least 1/2 hour a month reading with their class.
 Every child receives a copy of the book read and three books for the summer.
 Teachers have already noticed a positive change is attitude regarding books and reading!
-2022-23 will see us expanding to include two elementary schools, Williams and McGregor. #bookitmustangs and #bookittigers!!!
+2023-24 we expanded to include three elementary schools, Williams and McGregor and York. #bookitmustangs, #bookittigers, #bookiteagles!!!